ederdey49/Engineering_4_Notebook/README.md

 ### MSP
 #### Objectives
 This project was a bit bigger than the others.
-We had to make a fully-functioning game of gangman in which one player enters a phrase, the other player guesses letters, and the computer draws the hangman (or man-shaped piñata, I guess), guessed letters, and blanks thus far.
+We had to make a fully-functioning game of hangman in which one player enters a phrase, the other player guesses letters, and the computer draws the hangman (or man-shaped piñata, I guess), guessed letters, and blanks thus far.
 #### Lessons Learned
 We learned how to break a complex piece of code into multiple more manageable methods that can be called throughout the program.
 Code [here](https://github.com/lcrosby13/Engineering_4_Notebook/blob/master/Python/MSP.py).